 • Improve balance and reduce falls.

-• Manage a chronic illness like Parkinson’s, and heart disease.
+• Manage a chronic illness like Parkinson’s, dementia and heart disease.

 • Learn to use prosthetics and recover from amputations.